anthropics/anthropic-sdk-python/README.md

 Note that requests that time out are [retried twice by default](#retries).

+### Long Requests

+> [!IMPORTANT]
+> We highly encourage you use the streaming [Messages API](#streaming-responses) for longer running requests.

+We do not recommend setting a large `max_tokens` values without using streaming.
+Some networks may drop idle connections after a certain period of time, which can cause the request to fail or [timeout](#timeouts) without receiving a response from Anthropic.

+This SDK will also throw a `ValueError` if a non-streaming request is expected to be above roughly 10 minutes long.
+Passing `stream=True` or [overriding](#timeouts) the `timeout` option at the client or request level disables this error.

+An expected request latency longer than the [timeout](#timeouts) for a non-streaming request will result in the client terminating the connection and retrying without receiving a response.

+We set a [TCP socket keep-alive](https://tldp.org/HOWTO/TCP-Keepalive-HOWTO/overview.html) option in order to reduce the impact of idle connection timeouts on some networks.
+This can be [overriden](#Configuring-the-HTTP-client) by passing a `http_client` option to the client.

 ## Default Headers

 We automatically send the `anthropic-version` header set to `2023-06-01`.